Get educated! Reduce plastics in your school, business, or community.

 Watch the Story of Bottled Water to learn why buying bottled water isn’t always the best choice.
 Host a screening of the movie Bag It and learn how to encourage your school or community to reduce the use of single-use plastic bags.
 Teachers can download lesson plans and attend an Ocean Plastic Pollution Teacher Summit at the Monterey Bay Aquarium.
 Students can check out the Algalita Marine Research Institute and their Plastic Ocean Pollution Solutions Youth Summit focusing on research and solutions.

 Explore innovative efforts to reduce single-use plastics in schools, businesses, and communities such as Cafeteria Culture, Plastic Free Hawaii, and the NRDC’s Stop Plastic Pollution campaign.
-Get connected with the Plastic Pollution Coalition’s Plastic Free Campuses, a global community of school and university campuses working to reduce their plastic footprint.
+Get connected with Plastic Pollution Coalition’s Plastic Free Schools, a global community of schools from Kindergarten through University working to reduce their plastic footprint.
 The Community Environmental Council’s Rethink the Drink program is reducing the use of plastic water bottles by installing water refill stations at schools in California.
 Explore creative reuse ideas such as the Global Cardboard Challenge, inviting kids around the world to design and build recycled creations.

 – Make conscious purchasing decisions!